Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Service maps are incredibly valuable, but you need to learn which type is best for your business.

-The CMDB helps you monitor the availability, performance and capacity of your business services.
+But when it comes to using service mapping to monitor the availability, performance, and capability of your business services, there’s no match to what an accurate and up-to-date CMDB can offer.
 You can use the information to make informed decisions about things such as how policies should change, when new servers will be needed or what servers can be retired.
 The right decision support tools help you to make sure these choices are made and implemented successfully.

 Connect with experts to find the right service map for your enterprise